algolia/algolia-coding-contest/README.md

 - If I have some questions for the organizers, where should I send them?
 _Please send them to codingcontest[at]algolia.com_

+- Can a website/app already using Algolia be submitted?
+_No.
+The goal of this contest is for you to build something new.
+We want to make the contest fair to every participants who have until May 5th to build their project.
+However you can definitely get inspired by one of your previous projects using Algolia!_

 ### Coding Contest Official Rules